Puckpool

 Puckpool is a small coastal settlement on the outskirts of Ryde on the Isle of Wight.
 The area is best known for Puckpool Park, a park with an 18-hole putting green, 12 hole mini golf and two tennis courts.
 Puckpool Battery is located within the boundaries of the park; this is an old Palmerston Fort built in 1865.

+Name

+Its name probably means 'the pool belonging to a man called Cuca', from Old English Cuca (personal name) and pōl.
+The change from Cuckpool to Puckpool has only happened within the last few centuries, as it may have been associated with puck, a modern form of Old English pūca, meaning 'a goblin'.